 On March 20, 2012, the court granted the defendants leave to file a motion for summary judgment.
 On April 5, 2012, the defendants filed a motion for summary judgment.
 On April 24, 2012, the plaintiff filed its response to the defendants' motion for summary judgment.
-The time for the defendants to file their reply in support of their motion for summary judgment has not yet expired.
+On May 7, 2012, the defendants filed their reply in support of their motion for summary judgment.
+The defendants' motion for summary judgment is currently pending before the court.

 We believe that plaintiff's allegations are without merit, and we will continue to vigorously defend this action.
 Due to the uncertainties inherent in the litigation process, our assessment of the merits of the claim notwithstanding, the risk of material financial loss does exist.
 Plaintiff is seeking damages of approximately \$159 million plus prejudgment interest, which defendants dispute.
-There are a number of defendants in this case and the allocation of damages, if any, to Piedmont versus the other defendants (including any in demnification rights or obligations of Piedmont with respect to the other defendants) is indeterminable at this time.
-In addition, up to \$13 million of any damages may be recoverable by Piedmont under its insurance policies.
+There are a number of defendants in this case and the allocation of damages, if any, to Piedmont versus the other defendants (including any indemnification rights or obligations of Piedmont with respect to the other defendants) is indeterminable at this time.
+In addition, up to \$12.3 million of any damages may be recoverable by Piedmont under its insurance policies.